begolu2/rktik-thesis/03_implementation.md

 ### Web View and URL Routing

-A web app in Flask consists of the components view, route, models and helper functions.
 Views provide kinds of pages and are mapped by a route to a URL scheme which can be acesses by a user.

 The views provided in Glia are